Artemis Free Audiobook

 On June 14, 1954, 18-year old Emmett Watson was driven home from prison to his family in Nebraska after serving 15 months for involuntary manslaughter After losing his parents, Emmett intends to take his eight-year-old brother Billy and head to California, where they can start new lives together.

-The Switch Audiobook Free
+The Lost Apothecary Audiobook Free

 Read More